AJTimePyro/uni-result/README.md

 ## Note

-Due to various reasons, I have decided to discontinue the development of this project.
-The code is left as-is and the project is incomplete.
-It stands as a proof-of-concept for a scalable result-ranking system.
+This project is functionally complete but may contain some unresolved issues or bugs.
+Further development has been discontinued.
+It serves as a robust example of a scalable, cost-effective result-ranking system.

 ## Credits